lisp-docs/lisp-docs.github.io/docs/tutorial/using-cl-implementation.md

 For other systems, Windows, or to just get the latest version instead of the one in your package manager, you can [download a binary here](https://www.sbcl.org/platform-table.html) (click on the green cell in the table corresponding to your system, they are actually links).
 Then follow these instructions: [SBCL's Getting Started](https://www.sbcl.org/getting.html).

-For a more detailed explanation, read ahead.
+I recommend now to [continue](/docs/tutorial/informal-introduction-to-lisp) with the tutorial.
+Otherwise, for a more detailed explanation, read ahead.

 ## Introduction to Common Lisp Implementations